MalTool: Malicious Tool Attacks on LLM Agents: Evaluating

 \myparatight{Baselines} We consider two baselines that isolate the contribution of key components in our \method.

-\begin{itemize} \item {\bf w/o verifier.} In this baseline, we directly prompt the coding LLM to generate malicious tools for a given target behavior using our system prompt template, but without employing our verifier or incorporating any feedback.
+\begin{packeditemize} \item {\bf w/o verifier.} In this baseline, we directly prompt the coding LLM to generate malicious tools for a given target behavior using our system prompt template, but without employing our verifier or incorporating any feedback.
 Each generated tool is accepted as-is.
 This baseline represents a naïve attack that relies solely on the LLM’s code-generation capability.

 \item {\bf w/o feedback.} This baseline uses our verifier, but the system prompt does not incorporate feedback into subsequent generations.
-This baseline isolates the effect of incorporating verifier feedback on generation efficiency. \end{itemize}
+This baseline isolates the effect of incorporating verifier feedback on generation efficiency. \end{packeditemize}